Updated: Jul 14

 1. Your child's inner dialog

 Everyone has an internal dialogue - a story that we tell ourselves about ourselves.
 If the story in your child's head is that there's something wrong with them, that they're not smart enough, or they're too lazy to get something done, then they will keep themselves stuck in this fixed mindset.
 Reacting to your child with judgement or punishment reinforces the negative inner dialog and causes shame.
+Kids need help developing their inner coach voice (their self-directed talk) that helps them steer their thinking and make better choices.

 2. Your child's emotions